 Typically, in each coaching course there are a few students who give feedback stating that the course has given them a lot of hope and encouragement to continue in their studies.
-According to this

-The Results: Opening doors and unleashing intuition feedback, the discussions handling the area of intuition and the challenges of the creative process have been the most important reflection areas for these students (Raami & Mielonen, 2011).
+According to this feedback, the discussions handling the area of intuition and the challenges of the creative process have been the most important reflection areas for these students (Raami & Mielonen, 2011).